Hexabromocyclododecane: Toxicity

-Environmental Concerns
+Regulatory actions

-Due to its persistence, toxicity, and ecotoxicity, the Stockholm Convention on Persistent Organic Pollutants decided in May 2013 to list hexabromocyclododecane in Annex A to the convention with specific exemptions for production and use in expanded polystyrene and extruded polystyrene in buildings.
-Countries may choose to use this exemption for up to five years after the request for exemption is submitted.
+As of 2012, there was a large and still increasing stock of HBCD in the anthroposphere, mainly in EPS and XPS insulation boards.

-There is a large and still increasing stock of HBCD in the anthroposphere, mainly in EPS and XPS insulation boards.
+A long-term environmental monitoring program run by the Fraunhofer Institute for Molecular Biology and Applied Ecology demonstrates a general trend that HBCD concentrations are decreasing over time.
+HBCD emissions into the environment are limited under the voluntary industry emission management program: the Voluntary Emissions Control Action Programme (VECAP).
+The VECAP annual report demonstrated a continuous decrease of potential emissions of HBCD to the environment in Europe.

-A long term environmental monitoring programme run by the Fraunhofer Institute for Molecular Biology and Applied Ecology demonstrates a general trend that HBCD concentrations are decreasing over time.
-HBCD emissions into the environment are controlled under the voluntary industry emission management programme: the Voluntary Emissions Control Action Programme (VECAP).
-The VECAP annual report demonstrates continuous decrease of potential emissions of HBCD to the environment.
+Due to its persistence, bioaccumulation, toxicity/ecotoxicity and long-range environmental transport, the Stockholm Convention on Persistent Organic Pollutants decided in May 2013 to list hexabromocyclododecane in Annex A to the convention with specific exemptions for production and use in expanded polystyrene (EPS) and extruded polystyrene (XPS) in buildings.
+The listing entered in force on 26 November 2014 for most countries.
+Countries could choose to use this exemption for up to five years after the entry into force.
+This possibility was used by a number of countries.